udo-munk/z80pack/doc/README-asm.txt

 Option x:
 Don't fill binary files up to the last used logical address.
-This means, that single parameter DEFS's at the end of your source file won't fill up the output file with 0xff's.
+This means, that single parameter DEFS's at the end of the source file won't fill up the output file with 0xff's.
-Useful for CP/M BIOS's, where unallocated data doesn't need to be part of the system image, if the complete image won't fit on the system tracks.
+Useful to make CP/M BIOS's, where unallocated data doesn't need to be part of the system image, fit on the system tracks.
 Only valid for binary output file formats.

 Option 8: